wp-plugins/sp-news-and-widget/readme.txt

 Every CMS site needs a news section.
 SP News  allows you add, manage and display news, date archives, widget, vertical and horizontal news scrolling widget.

-<b>Important Note : </b>
+ <code>Important Note :
 *Now you can also scroll main page news section.
 A Setting page also added.
 *By default scrolling is enabled in the main main news page.
-If you want static news then please go to seeting > News Widget Settings and make "Main page news scrolling" false
+If you want static news then please go to seeting > News Widget Settings and make "Main page news scrolling" false  </code>

 View [screenshots](http://wordpress.org/plugins/sp-news-and-widget/screenshots/) for additional information.